 It is incredibly important that you follow your state’s guidelines and rules regarding the deadline for filing a lawsuit.
-In fact, if you don’t have an Des Moines, IA dog bite lawyer, this can be one of the easiest steps to forget and it may mean that you won’t have a case if you miss this deadline.
 Typically, the statute of limitations for a dog bite lawsuit in your state will be the same as other personal injury cases.
 For the most part, the deadlines can be a year after the incident occurred or even up to six years.
-To figure out the statute of limitations in your state, you should contact your dog bite lawyer in Des Moines, IA as soon as possible after the incident occurs so you are not at risk in the deadline lapsing.
+To figure out the statute of limitations in your state, you should contact our team as soon as possible so you are not at risk in the deadline lapsing.

 When you miss the deadline, it is likely that the dog owner will ask the court to simply dismiss the case.
 Unfortunately, there are rarely ever exceptions that happen that make it acceptable to miss this deadline, so a judge will likely grant the other party’s request for dismissal.
 When this is the case, there are not many legal options left.
 To be on the safe side, make sure you know the deadlines as early as possible after the incident occurred, and if you choose to pursue a lawsuit, contact a lawyer from Johnston Martineau, LLP to get your suit started.

 When a dog bites you, the owner of the dog is typically the person responsible for the dog’s actions.
 Depending on the state, there may be certain rules like the “one-bite rule.”
-This is when the owner is only liable for injuries caused by their dog (or another animal) if they should have known that their animal would bite someone or is particularly vicious.
+This is when the owner is only liable for injuries caused by their dog (or other animal) if they should have known that their animal would bite someone or is particularly vicious.
 Additionally, you may not have a solid case if you did anything to intentionally provoke a person’s dog or if you were mistreating or tormenting the dog in some way.
-When you talk with your dog bite lawyer Des in Moines, IA, they will help you decide how strong of a case you have and what evidence you need.
+When you talk with a dog bite lawyer in IA, we can help you decide how strong of a case you have and what evidence you need.

 Dog Bite Injury Compensation

 - Surgery.
-A Des Moines dog bite lawyer may be able to justify costs for anticipated surgeries in addition to what your child has already undergone for treatment of the dog bite.
+A dog bite lawyer in Des Moines may be able to justify costs for anticipated surgeries, in addition to what your child has already undergone for treatment of the dog bite.

 - Future, current, and previous medical treatments, surgeries, medications, physical and emotional therapy.
 If your child is suffering from post-traumatic stress disorder (PTSD) as a result of the dog bite attack, this can be considered an injury as well and may be eligible for compensation.
 However, an appropriate licensed medical professional will have to confirm that your child is, in fact, suffering PTSD.

 - Replacement or repair of physical property damaged or destroyed during the dog attack.
-This can include clothing, stroller, etc.
+This can include clothing, strollers, etc.